Milton Fies

 Milton Henry Fies (31 August 1882 - 20 October 1970) was a Jewish-American engineer, miner, chemist, and town founder from Birmingham, Alabama.

 Early life

 Fies's father, Jacob Fies, was a German Jew who founded the Livery and Feed Stable Company in Birmingham, Alabama.
 Jacob Fies, who was born in Trainbach, Alsace, Germany in 1827, came to Birmingham in 1882.
 By 1900 the J. Fies and Sons livery stable was by far the largest in the south.
 Milton Fies was one of six children born to Jacob Fies and Fanne Kahn.

-Fies graduated as a Batchelor of Science from Columbia University, School of Mines in 1904.
-In 1907 he was married to Rose Mayer.
-From 1904 to 1910 he worked for Republic Iron and Steel Company as resident engineer and then superintendent of mines.
-From 1910 to 1912 he was general superintendent of mines for the Birmingham Coal and Iron Company, and then subsequently took work with the DeBardeleben coal company.
+Fies graduated as a Bachelor of Science from Columbia University, School of Mines in 1904.
+In 1907, he was married to Rose Mayer.
+From 1904 to 1910, he worked for Republic Iron and Steel Company as a resident engineer and then the superintendent of mines.
+From 1910 to 1912, he was the general superintendent of mines for the Birmingham Coal and Iron Company, and then subsequently took work with the DeBardeleben coal company.